Be-Secure/besecure-ce-env-repo/README.md

 ## Lifecycle Functions of BeS Environment Scripts

-A BeS environment script contain the following lifecycle functions.
+A BeS environment script should implement the following lifecycle functions.

 - **__besman_install:** Installs the required tools.
 - **__besman_uninstall:** Removes the installed tools.